francawinter/articles/margin-padding.md

 [ Bild: 2 Komponenten mit zu großer Lücke ]

-If you use margins instead, ::only the biggest margin will be applied::.
+If you use margins instead, **only the biggest margin will be applied**.

 [ Bild: 2 Komponenten mit guter Lücke ]